A ‘Buy Before You Sell’ Bridge Loan in Arkansas Unlocks Your Home Equity

 • Good credit history: A favorable credit score, usually above 650, is needed.
 This influences your interest rate and other factors like loan-to-value ratio.

-• Current home listed for sale: Many lenders require proof that your existing home is on the market, ensuring it’s likely to be sold before the bridge loan term ends.
+• Currently listed home for sale: Many lenders require proof that your existing home is on the market, ensuring it’s likely to be sold before the bridge loan term ends.

 How much does a bridge loan cost in Arkansas?

 A bridge loan in Arkansas typically comes with a higher interest rate compared to a traditional mortgage.
-You can expect the interest rate to be about 1-3 percentage points higher than what you might get on a standard mortgage loan.
+You can expect the interest rate to be about 1 to 3 percentage points higher than what you might get on a standard mortgage loan.
 Additionally, bridge loans often involve various transaction fees.

 This higher cost is due to the increased risk for lenders, as there’s always a chance your home may not sell within the anticipated timeframe.
 If that happens, you’ll need to be financially prepared to cover both your mortgage and bridge loan payments.
 The specific interest rate you receive will largely depend on your credit score and the lender you choose.